jakubcech/protocol-rfcs/text/0019-milestone-payload/0019-milestone-payload.md

 1. Verify the validity of the Message containing the Milestone Payload as in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).
 2. The payload type *MUST* be 1.
 3. The milestone payload must consume the entire byte array the Payload Length field in the Message defines.
-4. Select the applicable public keys according to the milestone index, and validate the milestone signatures array by using the exact same ByteArray used to sign the milestone.
+4. Select the applicable public keys according to the milestone index, and validate the milestone signatures array by using the exact same field concatenation used to sign the milestone.
 5. The amount of valid signatures in the array must be equal or greater than the required minimum configured in the node.
 6. Validate Inclusion Merkle Proof as described in [RFC-0012](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md).